sherlock-audit/2023-07-kyber-swap/README.md

 - Update whitelisted Position Manager
 - Enable/Disable whitelist requirement for Position Manager
 - Update configMaster.
+- update vesting period
-- configMaster should not be able to steal funds but is trusted with the above actions
+- configMaster should not be able to steal funds but is trusted with the actions above.

 Pool Oracle’s owner:
 - Upgrade Oracle implementation